-The greater the cooperation, confidence and friendship existing between the parents and the tutor, the more effectively will the parents be assisted in carrying out their own responsibility of directing the integral development of the child.
+The greater the cooperation, confidence and friendship between the parents and the tutor, the more effective the help offered to parents in carrying out their role of directing the integral development of the child will be.

-The success of the Tutorial System rests upon trust and the regular meetings with the tutor.
+The success of the Tutorial System depends upon trust and regular meetings with the tutor.

 1. Buy a notebook!

-3. Evaluate together the previous parent- tutor meeting goals.
-Consider successes and failures.
+3. Evaluate the previous parent- tutor meeting goals and consider whether they were successful or not.
 Were the goals realistic?
-Did your child know about the goal and see it as important?
-Were things in place to help them remember their targets?
+Did your child know about the goal and consider it important?
+Were strategies in place to help them remember their targets?
 Have you yourselves come to a deeper understanding of your child through observing their efforts?

-4. Discuss together the broader issues.
-Use the opportunity of the forthcoming interview to consider character strengths and weaknesses, growth in personal responsibility, the qualities you would like to see your child possess as an adult (optimism, generosity, self-direction, readiness to apologise, resoluteness).
+4. Discuss the broader issues.
+Use the forthcoming interview as an opportunity to assess character strengths and weaknesses, growth in personal responsibility and, the qualities you would like to see your child possess as an adult (optimism, generosity, self-direction, readiness to apologise, resoluteness).

-5. Consider the virtues most appropriately developed at your child’s present age.
+5. Consider which virtues should be developed at your child’s current age.

-6. Consider one or two aspects of their physical, social, cultural or spiritual development.
+6. Consider one or two aspects of your child’s physical, social, cultural or spiritual development.

 7. Evaluate your own performance!
 Did you set a strategy for following up the goals from the last interview?
-Did you provide enough encouragement and incentive?
+Did you provide sufficient encouragement and incentives?
 Were you cheerful and optimistic?
-How is the area of personal example?
-Was there a consistent follow-up?
+Did you set a good exemple?
+Did you follow through consistently?
 Do you as spouses have common expectations?